 Does Yelling at Your Strong Willed Child Work?

 Next I opted to retreat into my old school comfort zone: yell.
 But this time I was justified, right?
-I mean, here is this strong willed child yelling at the top of his tiny lungs – how can he possibly hear me if I don’t yell too?
-My yelling wasn’t motivated by anger – I was simply trying to be heard.
+I mean, my strong willed child is yelling at the top of his tiny lungs.
+If I don’t yell, how will he be able to hear me?
+I simply want my child to hear me.
 Sounds legit, right?
 I wondered…

 [A]nger comes from our “fight, flight or freeze” response.
 That means it’s a defense against threat.
 Occasionally that threat is outside us, for instance, when a big brother knocks down a block tower.
 But usually it isn’t.
 We see threats outside us because we’re carrying around old stuffed emotions like hurt, fear or sadness.
 Whatever’s happening in the moment triggers those old feelings, and we go into fight mode to try to stuff them down again.